Hello an welcome.

 Update for 'ZK64' available

-'ZK64' is a pixel exact emulation of the Commodore 128,Commodore 64, VIC 20 and Atari 2600.
+'ZK64' is a pixel exact emulation of the Commodore 128,Commodore 64, VIC 20, ZX Spectrum 48/128K and Atari 2600.
 'Z64K' should run on any platform with an updated java runtime environment installed.
-Latest updates: - Fixed bug that was preventing assembling of indirect indexed and indexed indirect instructions in the machine monitor.
+Latest updates (v2): - ZX Spectrum - experimental SID option at port xxcf when xx is the SID register.
+Currently when SID is enabled, beeper and AY are disabled.

 Axis/Cascade is no more.
 We are all still shaken by the unexpected death of our friend and group mate Patrick aka Axis/Cascade.
 We wanted to express our sorrow, so I coded a little intro, which you can find in the C64 demo section of this page.
 The following text is a rough excerpt taken from the scroller: